List of Shiva temples in Mithila

 In the Mithila region of the Indian subcontinent there are many temples dedicated to Shiva.
 Shiva is one of the most commonly followed deities in this region.
 The land of the region is praised as the land of Shivalya.
 A temple of Shiva is locally known as Shivalya.

+View of a Shivalaya of Basuki Nath Mahadev Mandir at Basuki Bihari village in the Madhubani district of the region.

+View of Jaleshwar Mahadev Mandir at Jaleswar town in the Mithila region of Nepal.

+Baba Gangeshwarnath Mahadev Mandir at Ratanpur Abhiman village in the Darbhanga district.

+The legendary Kalyaneshwar Mahadev Mandir founded by the King Janaka of Mithila.